lacanoid/pgddl/README.md

 Some other SQL databases support commands like SHOW CREATE TABLE or provide callable functions for the purpose.

-It is currently woefully incomplete, but still useful.
+It is currently rather incomplete, but still useful.
+It provides support for most basic objects.
 Tested on PostgreSQL 9.4.

 Plans on how to make this support newer fetures AND older servers are being considered.